Earth Science Discovery Cave

 Understanding our home planet can help us understand other planets in our galaxy and beyond.
 Dig deep in Earth’s geologic history in the Earth Science Discovery Cave, where you’ll learn about plate tectonics, how caves are formed, and how climate change is affecting us right here in Central New York.

 Did you know that Central New York was once covered by a shallow inland sea?
 That’s why it’s so easy to find fossils of brachiopods, trilobites, and coral in the limestone mined in the area – and in our pretend fossil bed inside the cave.
 We also have a miniature dig on a raised platform so people in wheelchairs can try their hand at uncovering a fossil.

 Tucked into one corner is a 750-gallon saltwater tank called Coral Reef Adventure that replicates an equatorial sea and the fragile environments of coral reefs.
-Coral reefs are the most biologically diverse marine eco-systems on Earth.
-They occupy less than one quarter of one percent of the earth’s marine environment, but are home to more than a quarter of all known fish species.
+Coral reefs are believed to be the most biologically diverse ecosystems on Earth occupying less than one percent of the ocean floor, but are home to more than one quarter of all known marine life on Earth.